 Ice cream is a price-driven food with little brand loyalty.
 Sure, consumers say they have their favorite flavors and brands, but when that moment of truth arrives and it’s time to grab a carton from the freezer, price beats brand.
 The best-selling national brand is “private label.”
 And the sad truth of it is, Americans are buying less ice cream.

-The 2016 Membrane Technology Forum will be the 11th consecutive year that Dairy Foods and Membrane Filtration World have partnered to bring you a unique and intimate environment dedicated to the exchange of ideas on membrane technologies and their applications.
+The 2017 Membrane Technology Forum will bring you a unique and intimate environment dedicated to the exchange of ideas on membrane technologies and their applications.
+This year the Membrane Technology Forum is moving to downtown Minneapolis!